ajacksified/rusty/README.md

 ## Contributing

-To contribute to Rust, please see [CONTRIBUTING](CONTRIBUTING.md).
+To contribute to Rusty, please see [CONTRIBUTING](CONTRIBUTING.md).

-Rust has an [IRC] culture and most real-time collaboration happens in a variety of channels on Mozilla's IRC network, irc.mozilla.org.
-The most popular channel is [#rust], a venue for general discussion about Rust, and a good place to ask for help.
+Rusty has an [IRC] culture and most real-time collaboration happens in a variety of channels on Mozilla's IRC network, irc.mozilla.org.
+The most popular channel is [#rust], a venue for general discussion about Rusty, and a good place to ask for help.

 [IRC]: https://en.wikipedia.org/wiki/Internet_Relay_Chat
 [#rust]: irc://irc.mozilla.org/rust

 ## License

-Rust is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+Rusty is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.